-In 2021, PLN 1 billion was spent from the state budget on Maintenance Fund benefits.
-On average, 207 thousand such benefits were paid each month.
+In 2022, a total of PLN 952 billion was spent from the state budget for benefits from the Maintenance Fund.
+On average, 189 thousand such benefits were paid out each month.

-9.6.
+9.7.
 Carer's allowance

-The carer's allowance is granted to non-active carers of adult disabled persons if the decisions on their nursing benefits have expired ipso jure on 1 July 2013.
-It is payable by municipalities on the basis of the Act of 4 April 2014 on the establishment and payment of carer's allowances (Journal of Laws of 2020, item 1297) in connection with the implementation of the judgement of the Constitutional Tribunal of 5 December 2013.
+The carer's allowance is granted to non-active adult carers of disabled persons if the decisions on their nursing benefits have expired ipso jure on 1 July 2013.
+It is payable by municipalities on the basis of the Act of 4 April 2014 on the establishment and payment of carers' allowances (Journal of Laws of 2020, item 1297) in connection with the implementation of the judgement of the Constitutional Tribunal of 5 December 2013.

-The carer's allowance may be claimed only by persons who have already held an established right to this allowance and want to continue receiving it, because the person requiring care has received a further disability certificate.
+The carer's allowance may be claimed only by persons who have already had an established right to this benefit and want to continue receiving it, because the person requiring care has received another disability certificate.